Router One

 Material changes

-Material rate changes — subscription plan price changes after relaunch, or upstream price changes that materially raise effective cost — are announced via the changelog and email to active accounts at least 7 days in advance.
+Material rate changes — price changes to any separately offered subscription or enterprise contract, or upstream price changes that materially raise effective cost — are announced via the changelog and email to active accounts at least 7 days in advance.

 Immediate pass-through